wwxu/wwxu.github.io/readme_wxu.md

 files/CV_wwxu.pdf, the PDF version of CV

 research.md
-image/*, plots of “”research page
+image/*, plots of "research page"

 publications.md
+'files/bib_wxu.bib is the bib of wwxu's pub', not used

 talks.md, with pdf links from zenodo link.md